ecdataview-sys/calCPU/README.md

 9.2  Process IDs are assigned sequentially starting from 1.

-9.3  Arrival order is tracked for age-based priority; it increments each time you add a process.

-9.4  The simulator assumes time is discrete in 1-unit steps for timeline granularity.
+9.3  The simulator assumes time is discrete in 1-unit steps for timeline granularity.

 # 10. License